networkx/nx-guides/content/algorithms/euler/euler.md

 ## Seven Bridges of Königsberg

 What you are seeing below is the beautiful old town of Königsberg which is famous for its seven bridges.
-Each of these bridges either connect two large islands—Kneiphof and Lomse or two mainland portions of the city.
+Each of these bridges either connect two large islands — Kneiphof and Lomse — or two mainland portions of the city.

 +++